SlavaKyrai/QuadTreeAndroid/README.md

     });
 quadTreeSplitter.start();
 ```
-You can customize the work of the QuadSplitter class by using the setMinQuadAreaSize() and setMinColorDistance() methods.
+You can customize the work of the QuadSplitter class by using methods setMinQuadAreaSize() and setMinColorDistance().
 ```java
 quadTreeSplitter.setMinQuadAreaSize(50);
 quadTreeSplitter.setMinColorDistance(5);
 ```
-If you want to display the process of dividing squares, use the QuadTreeImageView class, which is extended by the ImageView.
-In doing so, you must use the setImageBitmap() method, the QuadTreeImageView class, and the setOnQuadDrawListener() method of the QuadTreeSplitter class.
-Using the imageView.setDrawGreed () method, you can enable or disable the drawing of rectangle borders
+If you want to display the separeting image process, use the QuadTreeImageView class, which is extended by the ImageView.
+For than you must use the next methods: setImageBitmap() method of the QuadTreeImageView class, and setOnQuadDrawListener() method of the QuadTreeSplitter class.
+You can enable or disable the outlines of the rectangles borders, when you use the setDrawGreed() method.
 ```java
 QuadTreeImageView imageView = (QuadTreeImageView) findViewById(R.id.qtImgView);
 imageView.setImageBitmap(mutableBitmap);
 quadTreeSplitter.setOnQuadDrawListener(imageView);
 imageView.setDrawGreed(true);
 ```
+Look [Sample projects] [sample] for more information

 ### License

 Licensed under the Apache License, Version 2.0 (the "License");